 The school elevator is to be used by individuals who are disabled or injured and cannot use the stairs.
-An Elevator Key Contract must be signed before a key is given.
+An Elevator Key Contract, given by an administrator, must be signed before a key is given.
+As elevator keys are limited, medical documentation must be attached to the contract including the amount of time the student will require the use of the elevator.
 Misuse of the elevator may lead to revoking of elevator use.